Friends of Daisy Hill Station

 In 2008, in light of increased station use, a new car park was created by the Council with 77 places to the left of the station (formerly a 5-a-side pitch), adding needed capacity to the existing car park across the road from the station.
 Electronic displays were also added to the platforms improving passenger information.

 As part of railway investment by Network Rail, Daisy Hill Station had its usable platform extended in 2019 to accommodate longer trains.
 Funding has been allocated for a lift at the station.
-It is hoped further amenity improvements will be part of the investment package.
+It is expected that further amenity improvements will be part of the investment package.

 Getting in Touch